 Pros: they pay you within minutes of redemption, minimum payout is low, all survey invitations have the topic and length

-Cons: again… not always well-paid, and not as regular as the last two
+Cons: again… not always well-paid, and the pre-screening questions are a waste of time

 This isn’t one of the most popular survey sites, however I use them because THEY OFFER VIRGIN AIR MILES!
 I have literally earned 10,000 miles through them already – I’m determined to get a free flight to New York!
 Most surveys are around 400-500 points, and 6,500 points gives you 2,500 air miles.